saultyevil/slashbot/README.md

 * Markov Chain sentence generation (learns from the server)
 * Embed a YouTube search
 * Set, view and remove reminders
-* Connect to voice to stream audio
 * Generate sentences from God's temple
 * Post images from rule34.xxx
 * Get the news headlines
 * Check the weather and forecast
 * Ask Stephen Wolfram a question
-* Get a random Danny Dyer tweet
 * Send a gif of a spitting girl

 ## Deployment